 Now the Inov-8 Men’s F-Lite 235 V2 Sneaker is a great shoe designed for indoor use mostly.
 You might beat them up and find them inadequate during outdoor jogs or similar WODS.

-However, they boast doing pretty well for standard weightlifting since they have a pretty solid heel.
+However, these CrossFit shoes boast doing pretty well for standard weightlifting since they have a pretty solid heel.